dwhiffing/fury/content/nato/it/navy/subs/body.md

 War Two.
 Roughly equivalent to the German Built Type 205, these are small, maneuverable, quiet, and pack a decent punch with six torpedoes.
-This class began to retire in 1991 but in Northern Fury, the two that retired are being held in ready reserve and can put to sea in less than 30 days.
+This class began to retire in 1991 but in Northern Fury, the two that had retired are being held in ready reserve and can put to sea in less than 30 days.

 | Class | Pennant | Ship              | Location  | Status  | Remarks |
 | ----- | ------- | ----------------- | --------- | ------- | ------- |